Alexandre064/MajorAssignement/README.md

 Game made for course Basics of Game Development on Tallinn University.

 Purpose of game is to destroy all bricks with the ball.
-Some bricks contains questions and it is necesery to write right answer to continue the game.
+Some bricks contains questions.
+You earn bonus point if you anwser it right, but also lose some if you're wrong.
+Try to get the best score you can!

 ![](https://i.imgur.com/47WIrTT.png)